One Pot Protein Pasta

 - 1 (23 oz) jar tomato sauce, + 2 cups water

 - 10 oz lentil pasta

-- 1/4 cup cheese - we used parmesan (omit to make this recipe vegan)
+- ¼ cup cheese, (omit to make this recipe vegan)

 - Cook the kale: Heat 1 tablespoon olive oil, and the red pepper flakes over in a high-sided skillet over medium heat.
 Once the oil is hot, add the kale, garlic, and salt and saute until the kale is tender.
 Remove the kale from the skillet and set aside.

 - Cook the pasta: Add the tomato sauce and water to the skillet and bring to a simmer.
 Add the pasta and cook for the time recommended on the package, or until the pasta is al dente, stirring frequently to ensure the pasta cooks evenly.
 Stir the cooked kale into the sauce to warm and take the skillet off the heat.

 - Assemble and serve: Sprinkle cheese over the top, if using, and serve.

 You guys are so lucky you scored a spot on the bend!!
 We’ve been shut out every single time and had to opt for KOA or backcountry!
 This pasta looks delicious and super filling – perfect for after a long day of hiking 🙂

 btw… totally love whatever plugin you used for the “click to pin this” banner!! 😀

 After being super “meh” about Pin button plugin designs, I saw this on Pinch of Yum and loved it.
 I couldn’t find any WP plugin for it, so our developer friend (actually, the guy we camped with in this post!) created it for us!